turingschool/career-development-curriculum/module_two/feedback_ii.md

 * How do you feel about these alternatives?
 * Would you say anything different to try to realign intent and impact more?

-### Communicating Feedback in Conversation
-How to conduct a feedback conversation:
-* **Open** the conversation by getting aligned
-   * Define the purpose of the conversation
-   * What kind of feedback are we discussing?
-   * What does the giver want to give me?
-   * Is the feedback negotiable or final?
-A suggestion or a command?
-* **Body:** Two-way exchange of information
-   * Listening
-   * Asserting
-   * Managing conversation process
-   * Problem-solving
-* **Close** by committing to action

-Whole Group Debrief:

-* What will make this conversation different with a project team vs. having this conversation with just one partner?